CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Discussion

 \subsection{Limitations}

-Our study has several limitations that may impact the generalizability of the findings.
-First, our field deployment involved a relatively small sample of participants (21 total) across four university research labs, all from STEM fields with high technical literacy.
+Our study has several limitations that may impact the generalizability.
+First, our field deployment involved a small sample of participants across four university research labs, all from STEM fields with high technical literacy.
 This limits generalizability to organizations with different technical backgrounds, hierarchical structures, or cultural norms around knowledge sharing.
 Second, the one-month deployment period was sufficient for observing initial adoption patterns but insufficient for evaluating the longer-term effectiveness of organizational memory systems.
 Our study focused on discovering potential effects rather than proving sustained efficacy.

-Third, conducting the study during the summer when lab activities were less active than usual may not reflect typical year-round organizational memory practices.
+Third, because the study was conducted during the summer, the findings primarily reflect the onboarding experiences of new remote students.
+Although this context provided insights into early-stage lab integration, usage patterns during regular academic semesters may differ.
+We plan to conduct a long-term follow-up with participating labs to examine if and how usage and perceptions evolve across different academic periods.
+Additionally, the study setup required preparing initial documentation for participating labs by creating new seed documents or converting existing materials into standardized formats.
+We acknowledge that these prepared documents may have affected ecological validity compared with naturally evolved documentation.

+Fourth, one participating lab (L4) was led by the corresponding author, which may introduce potential bias despite our efforts to minimize researcher influence.
+L4 may also be particularly well aligned with the assumptions and practices that CHOIR supports, given the system's origin in addressing needs observed in this context.
+While the corresponding author limited their role to managing the process, answering questions, and approving documents, and the first and second authors did not participate as study subjects, peer-pressure inherent in being in the same lab or the natural interest in a research project that is thematically similar to their own research could have influenced the L4 participants' engagement patterns or feedback.
+However, the key findings and discussion points are valid as they are not disproportionately driven by L4 data alone.

+Lastly, our study lacks a controlled baseline and quantitative performance measures beyond descriptive statistics, which limits our ability to make causal claims about \sys{}'s effectiveness compared to alternatives such as wiki pages or existing lab practices (e.g., Google Docs/Slack Pinned Messages).
+As a result, our findings are descriptive rather than comparative, and further research is needed to determine how specific features of \sys{} contribute to its impact.
+Future controlled experiments could compare an improved version of CHOIR against baseline conditions where shared documents and Slack are not connected through an AI mediator.
+Such studies could measure question response time, documentation update frequency and quality, knowledge accessibility, and participation in organizational memory maintenance.